Edge Developer Platform

 If you need to fill in more link parameters, such as service_role or JWT Settings, you can select Project Settings -> Data API in the left sidebar, then find the relevant parameters.

-5. Create a Service Connection
+5. Creating a Service Connection

 import { createClient } from "@supabase/supabase-js";